Moving to Frankfurt: city profile, where to live in Frankfurt, International Schools and expatriate life in Frankfurt.

 Frankfurt is the center of the Frankfurt Rhine-Main region which derives its name from the two rivers Rhine and Main connecting just west from Frankfurt.

 In the triangle of Frankfurt, Wiesbaden and Mainz live over 5.5 million people and 365,000 companies and a workforce of 2.88 million people produce an annual GDP of over 200 billion Euro.

 Frankfurt Districts – Where to live

-City of Frankfurt, although size-wise it’s rather small (about 600k citizens), it gives a big city feeling when you wonder around the banking district and its downtown.
+The city of Frankfurt, although size-wise it’s rather small (about 600k citizens), it gives a big city feel when you wander around the banking district and its downtown.
 It is a headquarter to many international corporations and also to the European Bank.
 The international community is well developed here.

 As an alternative to Frankfurt, Wiesbaden offers a quieter atmosphere.
 There is an international school there and bi-lingual kindergartens.
 It is a spa town with a park located in the middle of the city.
 It offers a good choice of shopping and leisure activities.
 The feeling of the town is rather residential.

-It‘s the most posh & expensive area of the city, offering very good quality of residential properties with many beginning-of-the-century houses.
-This part of the city is very popular amongst bankers, thanks to ist proximity to the Frankfurt‘s city.
+It‘s the poshest & expensive area of the city, offering very good quality of residential properties with many beginning-of-the-century houses.
+This part of the city is very popular amongst bankers, thanks to its proximity to Frankfurt‘s city.
 Frankfurt’s Botanical Garden (Palmengarten) invites to linger after long working hours.